antononcube/Raku-Lingua-NumericWordForms/README.md

 # Raku Lingua::NumericWordForms

-This repository provides a Raku package for generator, parser, and interpreter of numeric word forms in different languages.
+This repository provides a Raku package with functions for the generation, parsing, and interpretation of numeric word forms in different languages.

 The initial versions of the code in this repository can be found in the GitHub repository \[AAr1\].

-t
 ## Installation

 **1.** Install Raku (Perl 6) : https://raku.org/downloads .